Brooklyn Park Mayor

 By Steve Share, Minneapolis Labor Review editor

-BROOKLYN PARK—Hollies Winston is running for mayor of Brooklyn Park with the endorsement of the Minneapolis Regional Labor Federation, AFL-CIO.
+BROOKLYN PARK — Hollies Winston is making a third run for mayor of Brooklyn Park with the endorsement of the Minneapolis Regional Labor Federation, AFL-CIO.
 He also is endorsed by the DFL Party.

 Born in Illinois, Winston moved to Minnesota with his family and grew up in Plymouth.
-He earned his MBA from the University of Minnesota’s Carlson School of Management and has been a Brooklyn Park resident for seven years.
+He earned his MBA from the University of Minnesota’s Carlson School of Management.
+He currently works as a consultant helping small businesses.
 He and his wife Latrice have three children.